grosskc/dockerfiles/README.md

   docker load --input /path/to/ownCloud/RS-EOIR-Group/Templates/dockerfiles/rs-pandoc-latest.tar.gz
   ```

+- Open your terminal application and change to the directory in which your markdown file lives.
+You can use the integrated terminal within VS Code, for example.

 - Now run the docker environment, making your current working directory available in the Docker's `/data` folder.
 This will launch your shell into a linux environment with the bash command line interpreter.

   - At a unix / linux terminal